+Suggestion?
+Maintain a revision history list while working – prune or remove when done.

 General Description:

 The purpose of this document is to present a high-level use case for the deployment and optimized management of a 5G network while using the slicing concept for management of shared resources using ONAP.
 While the intent of the use case is to describe the overall 5G network, the initial focus will be on the RAN.
 The use case describes a Service Provider (SP) need to deploy a disaggregated 5G Radio Access Network (3GPP 5G Option 2-2 configuration).
 Some of the disaggregated network functions are expected to be virtualized, running on a cloud infrastructure and while others will be appliance based peripherals.
 ONAP should support the complete lifecycle management of this 5G Radio Access Network, using Service Design and Creation (SDC) for design and onboarding of the various models and artifacts for physical and virtual network functions, including creation of recipes/descriptors and policies for their initial deployment, and associated transport (WAN / LAN) connectivity.
 Further, to support the SP needs for lifecycle management of the shared resources, ONAP should support the data collection and analysis, policies and analytics to identify actionable conditions, and support automatic closed loop actions for the RAN deployment, optimization and slicing management.